Images

 where foobar.jpg is the original filename of the image.

-If necessary, you can add class, id and/or alt attributes to the image, too:
+If necessary, you can add extra attributes to the image:

 Images in translations

-If you are creating a translation in a subdirectory of text, and your images are in the parent book folder, you need to change the path to the images slightly.
+If you are using standasrd markdown iamge syntax, and you are creating a translation, and your images are in the parent language’s folder, you need to change the path to the images slightly.
 You have three options:

 1. From version 0.10 of the template, you can use {{ images }} metadata tag, which will always create the correct path to your images.
 At the top of your markdown file, add {% include metadata %}`, so that you can use metadata variables in that file.